 Jason trained his first gundog in 2000 when he was a gamekeeper in Herefordshire.
 Having a sporting background it was only natural that as well as using his dog for picking up on local shoots, he would quickly take up the challenge of competing with his dogs at Working Tests and Field Trials.
 By 2003 Jason had been selected to represent Wales with his first love, a Chesapeake Bay Retriever, Arnac Bay Sage, and in 2004 he won his first Field Trial with his Labrador Ravensthorpe Izzy.
 He continues to compete with all his dogs, and especially with his Field Trial Champion Kestrelway Drake, with whom he qualified for the International Gundog League Championships in 2017 and 2018.
 In 2018 and 2019, Jason represented England at the Anglesey Gundog International, and on both occasions FTCh Kestrelway Drake was the highest scoring dog for England.

 As Jason’s training methods developed over the years, he began helping others with their training.
 People found his methods effective and easy to follow.
 He began to be asked for private tuition and group training for gundog clubs and groups of friends, and eventually he decided to turn his passion for the sport into a full time occupation.
 Ask any of his clients and they will tell you his enthusiasm is infectious, and he gets as much enjoyment out of introducing beginners to his sport as he does working with those with considerable experience.

 He has a keen eye for seeing the detail, where a little change in the handling makes a lot of difference to the dog.
-Jason’s popularity has grown, and he is frequently asked invited to run training clinics all over the UK, as well as Switzerland, Austria, Italy, Ireland and Sweden.
+Jason’s popularity has grown, and he is frequently asked invited to run training clinics all over the UK, as well as Switzerland, Austria, Italy, Ireland, Sweden and Germany.